The Expendables (franchise): Expend4bles (2023)

-By August 2020, Vértice Cine announced their involvement as a production company, alongside Lionsgate and Millennium Films.
-They also revealed that Hughes will return as director, and announced the release date for 2022.
-In November 2020, the president of Millennium Media, Jeffrey Greenstein, stated that the studio is continuing to work on The Expendables 4 after various delays within the industry worldwide due to the COVID-19 pandemic.
-In April 2021, Couture stated that work on the script is ongoing and that principal photography is tentatively scheduled for fall of 2021–2022.
-In July 2021, Stallone confirmed he was still working on the project by sharing some pre-production design work on his social media that he had completed for the film.
-By August of the same year, the fourth film was officially announced by Millennium Media, Stallone confirming his involvement, and that the "Christmas Story" portion of the title previously reported was not a spin-off, but in fact a working-title for The Expendables 4, Stallone stating that production would commences in October of that same year, with Scott Waugh serving as director, replacing Hughes, with a script written by Max D. Adams with revisions from Spenser Cohen.
-Sylvester Stallone, Jason Statham, Dolph Lundgren, and Randy Couture will reprise their roles; while Curtis "50 Cent" Jackson III, Megan Fox, Tony Jaa, and Andy García will join the cast.
-Statham will additionally serve as producer alongside Kevin King Templeton, Les Weldon, Yariv Lerner, Jeffrey Greenstein and Jonathan Yunger.
-The project will be a join-venture production between Millennium Media, Lionsgate and Campbell Grobman Films.
-Principal photography was scheduled to begin in October of the same year.
-Filming officially commenced on October 6, 2021.
+The Expendables are assigned a mission to thwart the plans of terrorist groups led by Suarto Rahmat and Ocelot as they possesses nuclear weapons with plans to provoke World War III in order to receive profits from igniting the war.

 Television

 In May 2012, it was announced that a television spin-off of the film series had entered development at Lionsgate.
-In March 2015, it was confirmed that the franchise will expand, with a television event series in active development.
-The project will be a joint-production between CBS Television Studios, Lionsgate Television, Shane Brennan Prods., and Rogue Marble Productions.
+In March 2015, it was confirmed that the franchise would expand, with a television event series in active development.
+The project would be a joint-production between CBS Television Studios, Lionsgate Television, Shane Brennan Prods., and Rogue Marble Productions.
 Shane Brennan has signed on as creator, producer and showrunner; as well as serving as co-writer with Greg Coolidge and Kirk Ward.
-Stallone will serve as executive producer alongside Avi Lerner, Kevin King, Grant Anderson, and Brennan.
+Stallone would serve as executive producer alongside Avi Lerner, Kevin King, Grant Anderson, and Brennan.
 The plot of the series was announced to feature a new team of Expendables, composed of 'iconic television stars', who are on a mission to stop the dangerous activities of terrorist organizations.

 Originally scheduled to air on Fox network, beginning in June 2016 the series was being shopped around to other networks and streaming services.
-In November 2021, President of Millennium Films Jeffrey Greenstein, confirmed that the studio is once again actively developing a television series for the franchise.
+In November 2021, President of Millennium Films Jeffrey Greenstein confirmed that the studio is once again actively developing a television series for the franchise.
 In November 2022, Greenstein reiterated that development for a television series is ongoing, with plans to expand each of the studio's franchises into additional media.